 Getting Started with Conductor’s MCP

-Configure an MCP connection with your LLM
+Configure an MCP connection with your AI tool of choice

 Before you can ask anything, your AI assistant needs a connection to Conductor’s MCP server.
 Each LLM does this a little differently—the underlying protocol is the same, but the UI and plan requirements vary.Pick the assistant you use and follow its setup article:At a high level, each guide walks you through: